ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 field of the `AggregationJobContinueReq` and identifies which continuation to check the status of.
 If continuation is not finished yet, the Helper MAY wait to respond until it is complete.
-Once the continuation is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
-Otherwise, if the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
+Once the continuation is ready, or if it is already ready, the Helper responds with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.
+Otherwise, if the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted with no media type and body.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

-Otherwise, if the Helper is synchronously performing continuation, the Helper responds to the POST request with HTTP status 200 OK and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+Otherwise, if the Helper is synchronously performing continuation, the Helper responds to the POST request with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.

 Finally, if `state == Continued(prep_state)`, then the Helper stores `state` to prepare for the next continuation step ({{aggregation-helper-continuation}}).